Interactive film: Other uses

 Some studios hybridized ordinary computer game play with interactive movie play; the earliest examples of this were the entries in the Origin Systems Wing Commander series starting with Wing Commander III: Heart of the Tiger.
 Between combat missions, Wing Commander III featured cutscenes with live actors; the game offered limited storyline branching based on whether missions were won or lost and on choices made at decision points during the cutscenes (Wing Commander IV: The Price of Freedom, with some of the same actors, was similar).

 Other games like BioForge would, perhaps erroneously, use the term for a game that has rich action and plot of cinematic proportions—but, in terms of gameplay, has no relation to FMV movies.

 The term is an ambiguous one since many video games follow a storyline similar to the way movies would.
+Games that highlight a linear story at the cost of the player's freedom may be better described as story-dominant games.
+This is also the case of videogames that offer long and detailed cutscenes with a cinematographic aesthetic, as seen in Hideo Kojima's Death Stranding released in 2019, which critics described as a videogame movie or interactive film; in this example, the player's actions have no direct consequence in the storyline, and the interaction is limited to the field of the gameplay.